Create seating plans to respond to the needs of your classrooms in the Registers function of Edulink One.

 to include the furniture and the students which can be altered to your

-- If it can’t find either of the above it checks to see if any teacher has a
+- If it can’t find either of the above it checks to see if this teacher has a

 plan in this room with any teaching group.
 If they do it will display the